DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 This can lead to problems, for example:

-When candidates fail to enter all their relevant qualifications, providers worry this is because the form doesn’t ask for them.
+When candidates fail to enter all their relevant qualifications, providers worry this is because the form does not ask for them.

 When candidates disclose sensitive information, providers are not sure if they understand the implications/what they are being asked.